3lbits/CIM4NoUtility/DIGIN10/docs/NameStandard.md

 In the Digin model the following standards are used for cim:IdentifiedObject.name and cim:IdentifiedObject.Description.

 Name of an instance must be unique.
-For each class there is an example of how the a name and description are composed.
+For each class there is an example of how the name and description are composed.
 General rule:

 - Name string shall be in capital letters